 - Questionable Eco Status – Do the greenhouse gases produced in the reforming process cancel out any environmental benefits?

-- Expense – Estimates have said electric boilers and hydrogen heating could cost £28 billion a year by 2050.
+- Expense – Estimates have said electric boilers and hydrogen heating could cost £28 billion annually by 2050.

 - Flammable – More flammable than other fuels and harder to contain, it poses a safety risk if not stored and used correctly.